A Banquet: Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 55% based on 62 reviews, with an average rating of 6/10.
 The website's consensus reads, "If it isn't without its share of empty calories, A Banquet remains a lavishly appointed treat for fans of slow-burning horror."
-On Metacritic, the film has a weighted average score of 59 out of 100 based on 15 critic reviews, indicating "mixed or average reviews".

 Lena Wilson of The New York Times wrote that "The film's slow-burn magic lies in the many questions it raises as it skitters to a fitful, explosive end", concluding: "You're likely to leave this movie starving for answers, but that hunger can be just as stimulating as it is burdensome."
-The Los Angeles Times' Noel Murray gave the film a mostly positive review, writing: "Muted and ambiguous — sometimes to a fault — A Banquet is well acted and well crafted and should resonate with viewers who have had experiences similar to those of the movie’s perpetually anxious mother."
+The Los Angeles Times' Noel Murray gave the film a mostly positive review, writing: "Muted and ambiguous — sometimes to a fault — A Banquet is well acted and well crafted and should resonate with viewers who have had experiences similar to those of the movie's perpetually anxious mother."

 Christy Lemire, writing for RogerEbert.com, gave the film a score of two-and-a-half out of four stars, lamenting that, "because the sound design is so vivid and Paxton's eye for disturbing detail is so creative, it's even more frustrating that the payoff is so unsatisfying."
 Brian Tallerico, also of RogerEbert.com, referred to A Banquet as "a strong concept in search of a movie", stating that it is "constantly threatening to shape itself into something focused and powerful, but is too content to leave many of its best ideas unexplored."
 IndieWire's Kate Erbland gave the film a grade of "C+", concluding that "A Banquet is at its best when it burrows inside the confines of its nearly all-female cast — here, it seems, is a truly new take on what it means to live inside a woman's skin — but continued attempts to contextualize the saga in other ways fall flat."

 John DeFore of the Hollywood Reporter commended Paxton's direction and the performances of Alexander and Guillory, but wrote that "Bull's screenplay comes up short, failing to adequately capture the depth of its teen's encounter with the abyss [...] and to integrate it into the more comprehensible domestic tensions that serve as the plotless film's only framework."
 Courtney Howard of Variety called the film "moderately creepy but emotionally insubstantial", writing that, "With nary any tangible scares, or much to truly unnerve or unsettle except from an empathetic humanistic standpoint, this feature-length directorial debut is assured, but far too ambiguous for its own good."